-Careem’s commercial and governmental relations director Mohammed Abulnaga Nagaty has significant business development experience across four industries including energy, transportation, financial services and food and beverage.
+Careem Egypt’s commercial and governmental relations director, Mohammed Abulnaga Nagaty, has significant business development experience across four industries including energy, transportation, financial services and food and beverage.

-In addition to being an AUC engineering graduate who worked with companies like Toshiba and Fawry, Nagaty’s also a board member at SolarizEgypt.
-We caught up with Nagaty to know the secrets to his success.
+In addition to being an AUC engineering graduate who worked with companies like Toshiba and Fawry; Nagaty’s also a board member at SolarizEgypt.
+We caught up with Nagaty to know the secrets of his success.

 First of all, tell us about your background and how you got to where you are today